 Through Responsible Care®, ACC member companies report on their process in meeting the following safety-related performance measures:

 Worker safety is a top priority in the chemical industry.
-Responsible Care companies have an employee safety record five times safer than the average of the U.S. manufacturing sector as a whole, and two times better than the business of chemistry overall.
+Responsible Care companies have an employee safety record that is five times better than the average of the U.S. manufacturing sector as a whole, and three times better than the business of chemistry overall.

-The U.S. chemical industry invests more than $14 billion annually in environmental, health, safety and security programs.
+The U.S. chemical industry invested more than $13.3 billion in environmental, health, safety and security programs in 2015.

-From 2009 through 2014, Responsible Care companies averaged less than one OSHA recordable injury or illness per 100 employees.
-This very low total recordable injury rate is lower than the retail, agriculture, food store, and general merchandising business sectors.
+From 2009 through 2015, Responsible Care companies averaged less than one OSHA recordable injury or illness per 100 employees.
+This recordable injury rate is better the retail, agriculture, food store, and general merchandising business sectors.

-Together, Responsible Care companies have reduced their recordable injury and illness incidence rates by 78 percent since 1990, making significant progress toward the goal of no accidents, injuries or harm to human health.
+Together, Responsible Care companies have reduced their recordable injury and illness incidence rates by 79 percent since 1990, making significant progress toward the overall intustry goal of no accidents, injuries or harm to human health.

 « back to top